Dr. Hannah Scheiblich

 1. Research Background:

-The accumulation of pathological protein aggregates within neurons is a hallmark of many age-related neurodegenerative diseases, including Alzheimer’s disease (AD) and Parkinson’s disease (PD).
-Proteins such as tau and alpha-synuclein (α-syn) normally support neuronal function but can aberrantly aggregate, impair intracellular processes, and propagate toxicity across neural networks through prion-like mechanisms.
-This propagation accelerates neuronal dysfunction and degeneration in interconnected brain regions.
+The accumulation of pathological protein aggregates within neurons is a central feature of many age-related neurodegenerative diseases, including Alzheimer’s disease (AD) and Parkinson’s disease (PD).
+Proteins such as tau and alpha-synuclein (α-syn) can misfold and aggregate, disrupting essential neuronal processes and spreading pathology through interconnected brain regions.
+As neurons are highly dependent on intact protein and energy homeostasis, the accumulation of such aggregates is closely linked to mitochondrial dysfunction, cellular stress, and ultimately neuronal degeneration.

 3. Possible projects: